dannywuwu/notes/GrokkingAlgos.md

 - Doubling the size of the list increases the number of steps by 1

-# Travelling Salesperson
+## Travelling Salesperson

 - You have a salesperson
 - The salesperson needs to go to `n` cities while traveling the minimum distance
     - Look at every possible order in which they should travel to the cities
 - This ends up being `O(n!)` time

-# Arrays & Linked Lists
+# Chapter 2 - Arrays & Linked Lists

 ### Reading: Arrays